 Recommended by Maria & Rui from Two Find a Way

-With more than 800 acres, the Central Park is considered the lung of New York City, and the perfect oasis for locals to escape the skyscrapers and bustling streets of the city.
+With more than 800 acres, Central Park is considered the lung of New York City, and the perfect oasis for locals to escape the skyscrapers and bustling streets of the city.

 Visiting the beautiful park is also one of the best things to do in New York City: there is plenty to explore, depending on your own preferences and the time of the year you visit.

-Inside the Central Park you can find a number of different attractions, from lakes to bridges, statues, monuments, and beautiful gardens.
+Inside Central Park, you can find several different attractions, from lakes to bridges, statues, monuments, and beautiful gardens.